-- Completed application form and application fee - Additional items requested by the Office of Admissions - Applications for readmission will be considered under the same criteria as new applicants in effect at the time
+- · Completed application form and application fee - Additional items requested by the Office of Admissions

+Applications for readmission will be considered under the same criteria as new applicants in effect at the time

 Once all materials have been submitted to the Office of Admissions, the applicant's file will be reviewed.
-Upon acceptance, the applicant is required to submit a non-refundable acceptance deposit.
+Upon acceptance, the applicant is required to submit a nonrefundable acceptance deposit.
+Additionally, the student will be required to sign a new Enrollment Agreement with applicable terms and fees included.